 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may have to share your personal data with the categories of parties set out below for the purposes set out in the table in paragraph 4 above.

-Other companies in the Grafton Group based within the European Economic Area involved in providing goods and/or services to you, whether directly or providing underlying infrastructure services.
+Other companies in the Grafton Group based within either the European Economic Area or the United Kingdom involved in providing goods and/or services to you, whether directly or providing underlying infrastructure services.

 Third parties whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.